mhorga/mhorga.github.io/_posts/2016-01-18-using-metalkit-part-2.markdown

 ![alt text](https://github.com/Swiftor/Metal/raw/master/images/chapter03_2.png "2")

 In the next part we will learn more about the `Metal shading language` as well as how `3D graphics` is rendered on the `GPUs`.
+The [source code](https://github.com/Swiftor/Metal/tree/master/ch03) is posted on Github as usual.

 Until next time!